-"For us, work placements offer an important bridge between us as a major conservation department and potential employer and the colleges preparing students for careers in the world of conservation.
+"For us, work placements offer an important bridge between us as a major conservation department and a potential employer and the colleges preparing students for careers in the world of conservation.

 Book Conservation Supervisor, Bodleian Library